People Management: A Guide for New Managers

-Two months into my new management gig, and I very nearly made a huge mistake.
+Two months into my new management gig, I very nearly made a huge mistake.

-There I was, blind to the strengths of my teammate, trying stubbornly to fit the teammate into a role he did not want.
-I was failing him as a manager, and worse, I was projecting my management failure onto him.
-I, the mighty manager, must be right; he must be the one failing.
+There I was, blind to the strengths of my teammate, trying stubbornly to fit the teammate into a role they did not want.
+I was failing them as a manager, and worse, I was projecting my management failure onto them.
+I, the mighty manager, must be right; they must be the one failing.

 I realized my mistake after a series of hard conversations and a bundle of self-reflection.
 I realized it just in time.
-Not only had he yet to write off me or the company, he was still so gracious and warm-hearted as to become a trusted colleague and amazing part of our team, thriving in the role I should have been more aware of all along.
+Not only had they yet to write off me or the company, they were still so gracious and warm-hearted as to become a trusted colleague and amazing part of our team, thriving in the role I should have been more aware of all along.

 My mistake was one of hubris, definitely, but it was also one of ignorance.